Zyxavy/2D-RPG_TEST/README.md

 <hr>
 Mar 18 - Added more music| implemented MusicFunctions.cpp & hpp | implemented slider for audio adjustments.
 <hr>
-Mar 23 - Inventory Gui -WIP-
+Mar 23 - Inventory Gui
 <hr>
 Mar 26 - Replaced Enemy struct with Enemy class | Added movement to the enemy, if player is within range the enemy will chase, else it will wander.
 <hr>